luismiguelcasadodiaz/42Barcelona_ciber_onion_docker/README.md

 # 42Barcelona_ciber_Ft_onion
 Serve a web page from a Tor network hidden service.

-I would like to solve this challenge using Docker:
+I would like to solve this challenge using Docker: Select the images to use is a leraning process.
+Finalli i worked wiht 3 different images. one for each micorservice.

 My approach want to set up three Docker;

 1.- nginx Docker microservice.
 SSH connection allowed to inspect html files.

-2.- Tor server microservice
+2.- Tor server microservice.

-3.- Python Dashboard micorservice (This is the Bonus part)
+3.- Python Dashboard micorservice (This is the Bonus part).

+---
-## nginx config files
+# nginx config files

+Nginx default listne port is 80.
+I set up in the port 81 the static hidden service accesibel thur tor.

-### /etc/nginx.nginx.conf
+## General setting: /etc/nginx.nginx.conf

+Please read inside to learn how to secure it a bit more.

 ```
 user  nginx;